 Figure 5.
 The encrypted binary inside the image file

 After locating the file, it then begins the decryption process.
 The resulting decrypted file is then loaded for the succeeding stages of unpacking.
-Based on the input and output, it does not use a block cypher such as AES to decrypt the contents of the file and uses its own method of decryption instead.
+Based on the input and output, it does not use a block cipher such as AES to decrypt the contents of the file and uses its own method of decryption instead.

 Figure 6.
 The decryption routine